 In both those cases, the senders won their jobs.
 But what if they hadn’t?
 What if they had made a mistake in a thank you letter that killed their chance to get a job?

 The Interview Thank You Nightmare

 Several years ago, I sent the perfect candidate out to a client to interview for her dream job.

-The company was a market leader in a sexy industry, provided deliciously challenging positions, and planned to pay well into six-figures for the job.
-Plus, they had gorgeous waterfront offices.
+The company, a market leader in a sexy industry, provided deliciously challenging positions, and planned to pay well into six-figures for the job.
+Plus, they had gorgeous waterfront offices in a popular Seattle suburb.

 She had a great interview, got good feedback on-site, went back to her office, and fired off a thank you note to the hiring Vice President — in which she misspelled his name.